Copperheads get their name, unsurprisingly, from their bronze-hued heads.

 How To Identify Copperhead: Appearance and Description

 The color patterns on this snake make identification easy.
 Its ground color is pale brown to pinkish-brown, and it has darker, hour-glass-shaped bands down its body.
 Though other snakes have similar colors, no other snake has a series of hourglass-shaped bands.
-Its head, whose color gives the snake its common name, is broad and wedge-shaped, and its neck is slender.
-It is not large in size.
-Its body ranges from 2 to usually less than 4 feet, but it is robust.
+Its head, whose color gives the snake its common name, is broad and wedge-shaped, and its neck is slender; this is not a large snake, but it is thick-bodied.
+Its body ranges from 2 to usually less than 4 feet.
 The belly is pale and maybe mottled with gray, black, or brown.

 The reptile’s scales are keeled, and their eyes have vertical pupils that make them resemble cat’s eyes.
 The irises of the eyes can be rufous, tan, or orange.
 Young copperheads are grayer, but the tips of their tails are vivid yellow or greenish-yellow.
 This helps the little snake attract would-be prey who mistake its tail for a worm.